Subject Matter Experts

 Provide ITS design and training assistance to NJDOT staff.

 Develop and maintain databases of ITS facilities, including the ITS fiber network.

 Troubleshoot, repair and maintain ITS equipment such as Dynamic Messaging Signs (DMS), closed circuit television surveillance (CCTV), servers, equipment hubs and the fiber communications network.

 Review and approve all planned lane closure requests associated with statewide construction and maintenance projects so that traffic delays are kept to a minimum.
 In addition, provide delay information to determine the constructability of any given project and utilize probe data from companies such as INRIX to analyze traffic impacts.

 Through Advanced Traveler Information Systems (ATIS), provide real time traveler information via 511 suite of products including the 511 public web site and toll-free telephone system.

 Manage and monitor computerized signal systems which include maintenance of some components, the creation of new timing directives, managing signal optimization contracts and initiating Adaptive Traffic Control Systems (ATCS) for new corridors.

-Mobility Management and ITS Maintenance (Mobility and Systems Engineering Statewide)
+Mobility Systems Maintenance (Mobility and Systems Engineering Statewide)

-Mobility Management and Lane Closure Information (Mobility and Systems Engineering Statewide)
+Work Zone Mobility and Lane Closure Information (Mobility and Systems Engineering Statewide)

 Michael Pilsbury 973.601.6773